 All of its acute diseases and complaints have the appearance of Zymosis, like scarlet fever, diphtheria, typhoid, and gangrenous complaints.
 There is one thing that is unusual about it, it brings on this septic state more, rapidly than most other remedies.

-The zymotic complaints of Ars., Phos., Rhus, and Bry., are much slower in their pace.
+The zymotic complaints of Arsenicum, Phosphorus, Rhus, and Bryonia, are much slower in their pace.
 But Baptisia is suitable for typhoids that come on rapidly, and hence it is not so often suitable in idiopathic typhoids.

 When an individual comes down suddenly from cold, from malaria, from drinking poisonous waters, and from any zymotic or septic cause he is hurled into bed in a few days, instead of going through a period of four, five or six weeks.
 The old idiopathic typhoid fevers come on slower.